Year 2 sats articles

 Your KS1 SATs questions answered

-The first time you hear the word SATs mentioned will likely be when your child enters Year 2, which is the end of Key Stage 1.
-We answer the questions whirling around in parents’ heads about what KS1 SATs are, when they’ll be administered in 2023 and how you can help your child reach their full potential.
+KS1 SATs are no longer compulsory, but they may still be administered by some schools and it's likey that most parents have heard of them.
+We answer the questions whirling around in parents’ heads about what KS1 SATs are, if and when they’ll be administered in 2024 and how you can help your child reach their full potential.